Fire and Life Safety

 The United States is the worst industrialized nation in the world in terms of fire loss (injuries, deaths, and property loss).
 In this country, Mississippi annually ranks #1 (and less often #2) in fire deaths per capita.
 Unfortunately, our state ranks near the top in terms of unintentional (and preventable) injuries from other causes also.
 Besides fire and burn injuries, areas of concern are motor vehicle injuries, poisoning injuries, fall injuries, firearms injuries, bike and pedestrian injuries, water injuries, choking, suffocation, and strangulation injuries, and injuries caused by severe weather.
 Risk groups from highest to lowest are children, then senior adults, and finally the rest of the population.

 Are preventable injuries really a problem in this country?
 The answer is absolutely YES.
-For children in the United States they are worse than a problem—they are an epidemic!
+For children in the United States, preventable injuries are worse than a problem—they are an epidemic!

 - Unintentional injuries are the leading cause of death for children ages 1 to 14 (nearly 6,700 deaths per year).